TriangleCommunications/reorder-table-columns/README.md

 ### Notes

-Scripts is designed to run on the same host as the database and use the `postgres` user.
+Script is designed to run on the same host as the database.
+Special thanks to JiCiT for [adding windows support and username/password options](https://github.com/TriangleCommunications/reorder-table-columns/pull/3)